ContextLab/davos/README.md

 In both cases, the imported versions will fit the constraints specified in their [onion comments](#the-onion-comment), and the next time `numpy` or `pandas` is smuggled with the same constraints, valid local installations will be found.

-You can also force the state of a smuggled packages to match a specific VCS ref (branch, revision, tag, releas, etc.).
+You can also force the state of a smuggled packages to match a specific VCS ref (branch, revision, tag, release, etc.).
 For example:
 ```python
 smuggle hypertools as hyp    # pip: git+https://github.com/ContextLab/hypertools.git@98a3d80